• Skip to main content

 The new terms will be used for the new Linux kernel source code and related documentation.

-Older terms, which are now considered inadequate, will only be allowed to retain older code and documentation, or "when updating the code for an existing (2020) hardware or protocol that enforces these terms."
+The The terms, now considered insufficient, will only be allowed to preserve older code and documentation, or "when updating code for an existing (as of 2020) hardware or protocol that enforces these terms."

-The move to remove master / slave and blacklist / whitelist terminology came after a proposal made by Linux kernel maintainer Dan Williams on July 4th.
+Η the removal of the master/slave and blacklist/whitelist terminologies followed a proposal made by Linux kernel maintainer Dan Williams on July 4th.

 The Linux team has now joined many technology companies and open source projects that have removed various references to racially charged terminology from their code for a more neutral and comprehensive language.